 Duration: approx. 4 hours, 11 km

-The probably most beautiful Tyrolean panorama can be found on the Glungezer.
-This beautiful summit hike combines easy access to Innsbruck’s local mountain Patscherkofel with alpine nature and one of Tyrol’s most beautiful vantage points.
+Another exquisite tyrolean panorama can be found when standing victoriously on the top of Glungezer mountain.
+This beautiful summit hike combines easy access to Innsbruck’s local Patscherkofel mountain with diverse alpine nature and is one of Tyrol’s most special vantage points.

-This classic mountain hike offers everything that makes mountain hiking so relaxing: enjoyable, medium-difficulty mountain trails, rustic huts and contrasting views from the striking Karwendel to the bustling provincial capital of Innsbruck and the lonely side arms of the Wipptal valley.
+This classic mountain hike offers everything you need to relaxing and recharge: enjoyable mountain trails with medium-difficulty; Cozy rustic huts to rest your head; Contrasting views from the Gigantic Karwendel mountain range to the bustling provincial capital of Innsbruck as well as the lonely tributaries of the Wupper river.

 Tip: Accommodation at the Glungezer with breathtaking sunset and sunrise.

-From the Patscherkofel mountain railway to the Patscherkofel summit, the Zirbenweg and the Glungezer.
-The Zirbenweg ticket limits the ascent and descent to around 900 metres.
+From the Patscherkofel mountain railway station hike up to the Patscherkofel summit.
+When you are ready to move on, find the Zirbenweg trail and continue to Glungezer mountain.
+The Zirbenweg trail ticket limits the ascent and descent to around 900 metres.